| |

 "empty of self", i.e. empty of inherent existence.
 Hence,

-Buddhas do not exist "from their own side", nor their Truth Body or
+Buddhas do not exist "from their own side", nor does their Truth Body or

 "Dharmakâya" !
 As all phenomena (the ultimate included) are of